softwarecrafters/awesome-software-crafting/README.md

 ### 📖 [Test Driven Development: By Example](https://www.goodreads.com/book/show/387190.Test_Driven_Development) by Kent Beck

 In this fairly short book (240p), the reader gets a short theoretical introduction to the techniques and practices that form TDD.
-He then immediately follows Kent Beck in his journey of implementing two projects from start to finish using TDD: a money example in Java and the creation of unit testing framework in Python.
+The reader then immediately follows Kent Beck in his journey of implementing two projects from start to finish using TDD: a money example in Java and the creation of unit testing framework in Python.

-Having already attended several coderetreats, reading this book was my biggest a-ha moment in understanding how TDD works and how to apply it.
+Having already attended several coderetreats, reading this book was my ([@tdpauw](https://twitter.com/tdpauw)) biggest a-ha moment in understanding how TDD works and how to apply it.

 ## 🏗️ Architecture, Design & Modelling